-The average value of all analytical results where 0 (zero) is substituted for NODI (B) and the laboratory's MDL is substituted for NODI (Q).
+The average value of all analytical results where 0 (zero) is substituted for NODI (B), and the laboratory's MDL is substituted for NODI (Q).

-6. In addition to information requirements specified under 40 CFR 122.41(j)(3), records of monitoring information shall include: the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
+- 6. In addition to information requirements specified under 40 CFR 122.41(j)(3), records of monitoring information shall include: the laboratory which performed the analyses and any comment, case narrative, or summary of results produced by the laboratory.
 The records should identify and discuss QA/QC analyses performed concurrently during sample analyses and whether project and 40 CFR 136 requirements were met.

-The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation.

-- 7. All monitoring results shall be submitted in such a format as to allow direct comparison with the effluent limits, monitoring requirements, and conditions of this permit.
-Monitoring results are to be reported on EPA Form 3320-1, a pre-printed Discharge Monitoring Report form ("DMR") provided by the EPA Region 9 DMR Coordinator for NPDES. - 8.
-DMRs shall be submitted quarterly.
-Quarterly DMR forms shall be submitted by the 28th day of the month following the previous reporting period.
+The summary of results must include information on initial and continuing calibration, surrogate analyses, blanks, duplicates, laboratory control samples, matrix spike and matrix spike duplicate results, and sample condition upon receipt, holding time, and preservation. - 7.
+The results of all monitoring required by this permit shall be submitted in such a format as to allow direct comparison with effluent limitations and permit requirements.
+Beginning the effective date of the permit, the permittee shall submit discharge monitoring reports (DMRs) (EPA Form 3320-1) to EPA no later than the 28th day of the month following the completed quarterly reporting period.
 For example, the three DMR forms for January, February, and March are due on April 28th.
 Monitoring and reporting schedules are as follows:

 Sampling Frequency Monitoring Period Begins On Monitoring Period DMR Due Date Continuous Permit effective date Continuous 28 th day of the month following calendar quarter Once/Day Permit effective date Midnight through 11:59 p.m.
-28 th day of the month following calendar quarter Once/Week Permit effective date Sunday through Saturday 28 th day of the month following calendar quarter Once/Month Permit effective date First day of the calendar month through last day of the calendar month 28 th day of the month following calendar quarter Once/Quarter Closest of January 1, April 1, July 1, or October 1 following (or on) permit effective date January 1 through March 31 April 1 through June 30 July 1 through September 30 October 1 through December 31 28 th day of the month following calendar quarter Once/Year January 1 following permit effective date January 1 through December 31 January 28, each year copies of these, and all other reports required herein, shall be submitted to EPA at the following addresses:
+28 th day of the month following calendar quarter Once/Week Permit effective date Sunday through Saturday 28 th day of the month following calendar quarter Once/Month Permit effective date First day of the calendar month through last day of the calendar month 28 th day of the month following calendar quarter Once/Quarter Closest of January 1, April 1, July 1, or October 1 following (or on) permit effective date January 1 through March 31 April 1 through June 30 July 1 through September 30 October 1 through December 31 28 th day of the month following calendar quarter Once/Year January 1 following permit effective date January 1 through December 31 January 28, each year

+8. For a period of six months from the effective date of the permit, the permittee may submit the DMRs to EPA in hard copy form or in DMRs electronically submitted using NetDMR.
 A DMR form must be submitted for the reporting period even if there was not any discharge.
 If there is no discharge from the facility during the reporting period, the permittee shall submit a DMR indicating no discharge as required.
-Duplicate signed